imvast/Captcha-Solver/README.md

 # Captcha-Solver
-Captcha solver supporting multiple captcha types
+> Captcha solver supporting multiple captcha types

-## INFO

 > **Note** I am starting a new project that will be a public to use api for captcha solving